 Self Compiling Compilers Computerphile - Detailed Analysis & Overview

-Let's see if Natalie is complete enough to Just how simple can a web server be?
-Laurence Tratt, Shopify / Royal Academy of Engineering Research Chair in Language ...
+Let's see if Natalie is complete enough to Where does it all start?
+How is it was say "C is written in C" - Matt Godbolt breaks it down by building it up!
+Find out more about ...
 ALGOL 60, a brand new programming language, 60 years ago!
 Professor Brailsford used to have to teach it - here he shows us ...

 Photo Gallery